-I feel like 2020 is breaking us down and cracking us open.
-Part of me is excited about this ‘cracking open.’
-I can’t wait to see what the breakthrough will be as life shows us what is absolutely precious, valuable, and worth fighting for.
+I feel like 2020 - 2022 was a period of breaking us down and cracking us open.
+Part of me was excited about this ‘cracking open ' and I couldn't wait to see what the breakthrough would be as life showed us what is absolutely precious, valuable, and worth fighting for.

-And then there’s a part of me that’s just tired.
-Sometimes I feel constricted and diminished.
-I lack motivation and drive.
-It’s as if a mere 7 months ago, times were simpler and all of my plans were possible.
-Now, I feel like I’m waiting to see what will unfold before I make any definitive plans.
+And then there was a part of me that was just plain tired.
+Sometimes I felt constricted and diminished.
+I lacked motivation and drive.
+It’s as if anything that happened before March 2020 was simpler and all of my plans were possible.
+During COVID, I felt like I was waiting to see what would unfold before I made any definitive plans.

 Yes, uncertainty is part of the human condition (maybe now more than ever), but how do we deal with it?
 And how do we approach a situation where we might feel inadequate and helpless?
 Is there a way we can lasso hope and allow it to propel us toward surrender, alignment, peace, contentment, and purpose?

-Here are three tricks that have helped me over the past few months to help me stay grounded, hopeful, resilient, and engaged.
+Here are three tricks that have helped me to help me stay grounded, hopeful, resilient, and engaged.